Filing a Lawsuit Against the Police for Excessive Force

 Should You Pursue a Lawsuit Against the Police for Excessive Use of Force?

-If you or your loved one was seriously injured by a police officer, you might have a claim under Section 1983 of the Civil Rights Act.
-Individuals who believe they are victims of excessive force by a police officer may sue the officer individually, along with the city that employed him and failed to train him, since municipalities must provide proper training and supervision of their police officers.
-Cities must implement and enforce policies that are not unconstitutional, and which prevent misconduct by the police.
-When they fail to do so, they can be held accountable.
+If you or your loved one was seriously injured by a law enforcement officer, you might have a claim under Section 1983 of the Civil Rights Act.
+Individuals who believe they are victims of excessive force by a police officer may sue the officer individually, along with the municipality where the officer is employed.
+This is because by law, cities have an obligation to maintain policies and practices that prevent officer misconduct from happening.
+When they fail to do so, they must be held accountable.

 Talk to an Excessive Force Attorney Today

 If you or a loved one has been the victim of police brutality, it’s important that you speak with an experienced civil rights lawyer to help you understand your rights and pursuit justice on your behalf.
 Our firm is dedicated to helping people who have had their civil rights violated by the police.
 To learn more, please contact us today.